Read the Activity Report 2016 - 2018

 Professor of Food Science & Technology, and Statistics, as well as the Director of the Quantitative Life Sciences Initiative

-Mathematics & Psychology - Skidmore University
+Undergraduate Degree: Mathematics & Psychology - Skidmore University

-Statistics - Carnegie Mellon University
+Master of Science: Statistics - Carnegie Mellon University

-Statistics - Pennsylvania State University, under the mentorship of C.R.
+Doctorate Degree: Statistics - Pennsylvania State University, under the mentorship of C.R.
 Rao.

 Dr. Clarke conducted postdoctoral research at the National Institute of Statistical Sciences in Research Triangle Park and the Department of Statistical Sciences at Duke University before joining the faculty at Duke.
 Prior to coming to UNL in 2013, she was a faculty member at the University of Miami in the Division of Biostatistics and the Center for Computational Sciences.
 She serves on the steering committee of the Midwest Big Data Hub and is co-PI on an award from the NSF focused on data challenges in Digital Agriculture.
 Her current interests include statistical methodology for metagenomics and prediction, and training the next generation of data scientists.